21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 How accurate is AI background removal in 2026?

 Very good for clean subjects on simple backgrounds.
 The challenge remains hair, fur, glass, and semi-transparent objects.
 Photoshop’s Select Subject produces the best results.
 PhotoRoom and Cutout.pro are strong specialists.
-Most tools handle simple product shots perfectly but struggle with complex edges.
+Most tools handle simple product shots well but struggle with complex edges.

 Can I use AI-edited photos commercially?